 Any proposed scope reductions of an approved project must be submitted to OCTA to ensure consistency with the Tier 1 Grant Program requirements.
-If the proposed scope reduction is approved by OCTA, cost savings will be proportionally shared between OCTA and the grantee -- a reduction in ECP funds must be applied proportionally to maintain the approved local match percentage.
+If the proposed scope reduction is approved by OCTA, cost savings will be proportionally shared between OCTA and the grantee - a reduction in ECP funds must be applied proportionally to maintain the approved local match percentage.
 All cost savings will be returned to the Tier 1 Grant Program for reallocation for the subsequent call of projects.

 Any minor scope modifications, such as BMP device quantities and/or the adjustment of device locations, must be submitted to OCTA for administrative approval prior to the implementation of the project.
-The proposed modifications must mitigate the same pollutants, affect the same waterways, and meet all other provisions as stipulated in these guidelines.
+The proposed modifications must mitigate the same pollutants, affect the same waterways, and meet all other provisions as stipulated in these quidelines.

-2016 Tier 1 Call for Projects
+2017 Tier 1 Call for Projects

-2016 Tier 1 Call for Projects applications must be received by OCTA no later than 5:00 PM, April 15, 2016.
-Projects that do not award construction contracts by June 30, 2017 will not be considered.
+2017 Tier 1 Call for Projects applications must be received by OCTA no later than 5:00 PM, May 17, 2017.
+Projects that do not award construction contracts by June 30, 2018 will not be considered.
 OCTA allocates funds on July 1 of each year.
+Tier 1 projects are not eligible for delay requests, please refer to precept number 17 for additional information.
 Funds will become available upon execution of a letter agreement.
-Approximately \$2.8 million will be available for the 2016 Tier 1 call for projects.

 After the Tier 1 applications are reviewed by OCTA, an advisory panel will review and rank projects.
-Following a review by the ECAC, a recommended priority list of projects will be forwarded to the OCTA Board for approval in summer 2016.
+Following a review by the ECAC, a recommended priority list of projects will be forwarded to the OCTA Board for approval in summer 2017.
 Funds allocated for projects are final once approved by the OCTA Board.
 No additional funds will be allocated to the project.
 Grantees are responsible for any costs exceeding the allocated amount.